Case citation: India

 India's vast federated judicial system admits to a large number of reporters, each with their own style of citation.
 There are over 200 law reports in India – subject-wise and state (province)-wise, authorized and unauthorized.
+In 2023, Supreme Court of India adopted a neutral citation scheme for its judgements which is being adopted by several high courts across the country.

 Supreme Court of India

 The official reporter for Supreme Court decisions is the Supreme Court Reports.
 These reports however lag behind other journals in the speed of reporting.
 While decisions themselves are uploaded by the Supreme Court itself on www.courtnic.nic.in, the edited versions with headnotes in the official reporter take years to compile.
 However, some reporters have been authorised to publish the Court's decisions.
 The All India Reporter (AIR) is an old and respected reporter that, in addition to the Supreme Court, also reports decisions of the various State High Courts.
 Other popular reporters include Supreme Court Cases, which has become the most cited report in the Supreme Court, the Supreme Court Almanac, and Judgements Today.

 Sebastian Hongray v.
 Union of India: